'Chef-driven' barbecue restaurant coming to Pelham - Shelby County Reporter

 By MICHELLE LOVE | Staff Writer

 PELHAM – Pelham foodies will have a new barbecue restaurant to enjoy in Creekside BBQ.
-The restaurant is conveniently located right before the Oak Mountain Amphitheater, and plans to open in mid-October.
+The restaurant is conveniently located right before the Oak Mountain Amphitheater, and is expected to open in mid-October.

 Owner Eric Pippert has been in the restaurant industry for most of his life, and said he’s excited to take on his first ownership role.

-“I’m a 50 percent partner in this place,” he said.
+“I’m a 50-percent partner in this place,” he said.
 “I have a business partner, but he’s not part of the restaurant side of it.”

 Pippert said it was his partner who purchased the space, and told Pippert there was a need for a “better restaurant in this area.”
 Pippert wanted to open a barbecue restaurant that reflected the restaurants he’s worked for in the past.